Platinumt3chnology/visual-recognition./tutorial-custom-classifier.md

 # Creating a custom classifier

-After you classify an image in the Getting started example, you are ready to train and create a custom classifier.
+After you classify an image in the "Getting started tutorial," you are ready to train and create a custom classifier (or model).
 With a custom classifier, you can train the {{site.data.keyword.visualrecognitionshort}} service to classify images to suit your business needs.
 {: shortdesc}

 ## Step 1:  Copy your credentials
 {: #copy-credentials}

-Use the credentials that you copied in "Getting started tutorial" for this tutorial.
+Use the credentials that you copied in "Getting started tutorial."
 If you didn't create a service instance, run through those steps in the [Before you begin](/docs/services/visual-recognition/getting-started.html#prerequisites) section.

 ## Step 2: Creating a custom classifier
 {: #create}